gunins/functional/readme.md

 Streaming IO library.
 The design goal is stream composition, and safe for memory.
 For example, if read stream is faster than write, after some time, you will be out of memory.
 Solution is paused mode.
-Each stream is like task, every time finish, notify chilg with new data.
+Each stream is like task, every time finish, notify child with new data.
 If read return data, go step down, if null step up.
-If null is top step, call stop for all stream chain, and finish read and close one by one.
+If null is top instance, full stream pipeline will call call stop, finish read and close one by one.
-Each step is promise, in any step by returning `reject` you hve error.
-All streams from top are notified.
+Each step is promise, in any step by returning `reject` you have error.
+All streams from top are notified, and you can safely close, all streams.

 Stream lifecycle has 3 steps: